Wonderfully tasty and fluffy almond flour pancakes are low carb, keto and gluten-free. It’s a very easy recipe, too!

 Obviously, you can serve these almond flour pancakes with syrup, and you can also sweeten them with about 2 tablespoons of any granulated sweetener you choose.

 Are almond flour pancakes healthy?

 I think they are!
 Look at the ingredients list.
 You’re basically eating almonds (which are very healthy), eggs and milk, with small quantities of other ingredients (vanilla, stevia, salt).
 They are certainly a much better choice than wheat flour pancakes.
-I think they are also healthier than high carb gluten free pancakes.
+I think they are also healthier than high-carb gluten-free pancakes.

-Can I refrigerate leftovers?
+Can I refrigerate the leftovers?
 Freeze them?

 Almond Flour Pancakes

 - 2 tablespoons vanilla extract (yes, 2 full tablespoons!)

 - 1/2 teaspoon stevia glycerite (equals about 2.5 tablespoons sugar)